Indonesia – Mt Rinjani – Aik Berik Rim Trek

 Best season : May - October

-It is good to have some prior trekking experiences (eg: Gunung Arong, Gunung Lambak, Gunung Ledang (Ophir) etc).
-You will be trekking in undulating mountain terrain with a personal backpack load of 4-5kg for 6-8 hours each day for 2 days.
+No trekking experience is required.
+Anyone with a good level of fitness can complete this trek.
+You will be trekking in undulating forested mountain terrain with a personal backpack load of 4-5kg for 6-7 hours each day for 2 days.

 Equipment and Gear